-You should also implement a content approval process, setting out how any draft social media content will be checked and signed off to guard against any problematic content.
+You should implement a content approval process, setting out how any draft social media content will be checked and signed off to guard against any problematic content.

-Only authorised staff should have access to your MP / PPC's social media accounts and social media management tools.
+Only authorised staff should have access to your social media accounts and social media management tools.
 Ensure that such access is removed before any staff members leave their role and change any passwords which they had access to.

 You should also ensure you have an emergency recovery plan in place.
-This should set up what to do, for example, if a colleague or anyone with access to your MP / PPC's accounts has posted damaging content.
+This should set up what to do, for example, if an employee or anyone with access to your accounts has posted damaging content.